 My perspective has changed over the years on how I should spend my thirty days on the job.
-When I was a young manager, I thought I had to hit the ground running and make an immediate impact or changes.
+When I was a young manager, I thought I had to hit the ground running and make an immediate impact or change.
 While some of those situations did require swift action, my approach would be different today.
 In those days, I would have gone in and made changes to staff, restructure, bring in new people and go from there.

 I would not do that today.
 With experience, I learned the best thing to do in the first 30 days is to listen and observe.
 Initially, I set up a meeting time with each executive committee member and get to know them.
 After these meetings, I would meet with each manager and then employees in small groups or one on one.

-In addition, when I was at the University, I met with every full the faculty member.
+In addition, when I was at the University, I met with every full faculty member.
 So why did I do this?

 Understand the Culture